HOW TO: TIPS & TRICKS

 I’ve wasted a lot of time over the years trying to retrieve broken pieces of eggshell from the mixing bowl.
 Can you relate?
 Thankfully with this trick, we don’t have to waste anymore time!

-How to: Either: wet your finger and scoop eggshell out or Use remaining eggshell to scoop it out- eggshell attracts eggshell.
+Either: – wet your finger and scoop eggshell out

 Many recipes require softened butter (not slightly melted butter), especially for the creaming method.
 Softening butter in the microwave usually results in melted butter (if you’re not careful) and I find that this trick works the best (plus, I don’t have a microwave).

 Place desired amount of butter on a plate.
 Warm a glass (or small bowl) by filling it with hot water and let it sit for a minute or so.
 Empty and dry well with a t-towel and place over the butter until ready to use.

 How to: Place eggs in a small bowl and cover with warm water for 5 – 10 minutes or until ready to use.